|

 results of children not getting enough sleep are astonishing.
 Sleep

-deprivation can have serious effects on physical health and mental impairments.
+deprivation can have serious effects on physical health and mental

-a healthy immune system and moderate our emotions.
-The loss of one hour
+stress, maintain a healthy immune system and moderate our emotions.

-of sleep for a child each night is equivalent to two years of cognitive
+The loss of one hour of sleep for a child each night is equivalent

-maturation and development.
-In addition, sleep-deprived people fail
+to two years of cognitive maturation and development.
+In addition,

-to recall pleasant memories yet recall gloomy memories just fine.
-This
+sleep-deprived people fail to recall pleasant memories yet recall

-presentation will review the facts about the importance of sleep and
+about the importance of sleep and how to help children establish and

-how to help children establish and maintain healthy sleep habits.
+maintain healthy sleep habits.

 1.5 - 2 hours (return to topic menu)